 Answer: The Scholarships can be temporarily suspended due to circumstances beyond a student’s control.
 It is strongly advised to notify the Foundation immediately with detailed information upon encountering any difficulty completing academics.

 Question 16: Do I need to send the Foundation a copy of my transcripts?

-Answer: Students at Purdue University West Lafayette and Purdue University Northwest, and Ball State University – Currently, yes; you must access your myPurdue account and request a transcript be mailed to the Foundation’s office at the conclusion of each fall and spring semester.
+Answer: Students at Purdue University West Lafayette, Purdue University Northwest, and Ball State University – Currently, yes; you must access your myPurdue account or Ball State account and request a transcript be mailed to the Foundation’s office at the conclusion of each fall and spring semester.
 This must be accomplished no later than January 15th and June 1st respectively.
-Students at Indiana University Bloomington, Indiana University Northwest, IUPUI, or Ball State – No; The Foundation requests the transcripts at the conclusion of each semester.
+Students at Indiana University Bloomington, Indiana University Northwest, and IUPUI – Currently, no; The Foundation requests the transcripts at the conclusion of each semester.